Want the lowdown on DNA testing for genealogy? Read on! This article was originally published in October 2018 and was updated on 14 July 2021.

 To be honest other than looking out for any large matches, I’d concentrate on autosomal matches; a good rule of thumb is if you don’t share a fairly sizeable amount of autosomal DNA with a person you also share on the X with, you are unlikely to be able to work out who your shared ancestor is since it could be several hundred years in the past.

-If you do want to take advantage of DNA matching/relatives databases, and/or your specific goal is to find biological relatives or just identify your biological roots, then I highly recommend testing at Ancestry first.
-If that yields you no results, and you have a bit more cash to lay out you can maximise your chances of finding answers by doing the following:
+If you do want to take advantage of DNA matching/relatives databases, and/or your specific goal is to find biological relatives or just identify your biological roots, then it’s a no-brainer to test at Ancestry first.
+If you have a bit more cash to lay out you can maximise your chances of finding answers by doing the following after testing at Ancestry:

 - Upload your DNA to FamilyTreeDNA (free to upload, US $19 to unlock full features)

 - Upload your DNA to MyHeritage (free to upload, unlocking additional features costs US $29)